EvanKepner/mutatest/README.rst

 Coverage optimization
 ---------------------

-Any command combination that generates a :code:`.coverage` file will use that as a restriction mechanism for the sample space to only select mutation locations that are covered.
+Any command combination that generates a ```.coverage`` file will use that as a restriction mechanism for the sample space to only select mutation locations that are covered.
 For example,
 running: